 Canada is a major RV travel destination renowned for its vast natural landscapes and stunning scenery.
-America’s northern neighbor offers visitors a truly unique vacation experience with a exceptional diversity of natural attractions.
+America’s northern neighbor offers visitors a truly unique vacation experience with a exceptional diversity of natural and man-made attractions.
 Whatever adventure you may seek, Canada has a destination.

 From the rugged Pacific coastline and ancient rain forests of British Columbia, across the majestic Rockies and the rolling wheat field plains of the prairie provinces, past the great waterways of the east and on to historic sites and small fishing villages along the Atlantic coast…Canada has it all!

 Some of the finest National Parks anywhere in the world are found in Canada.
 The peaceful serenity of the parks, the unique wildlife, and the jaw-dropping scenery create magical RVing memories.